marcusGH/gdpr-and-the-state-of-privacy-in-todays-web/README.md

 | `httparchive.summary_requests.2023_01_01_desktop` | 1 187 819 093  | 1.37 TB             | 133.85 GB            |
 | `httparchive.technologies.2023_01_01_desktop`     | 229 667 717    | 12.91 GB            | 2.83 GB              |

-However, data from different snapshot dates can also easily be used by just changing the table names in [`config.yaml`](config.yaml).
-Since these tables are fairly large in size, it is recommended to query them using Google BigQuery instead of downloading them locally.
+Since these tables are fairly large in size, it is recommended to query them using Google BigQuery instead of downloading them locally, especially the `summary_requests` table.

-% TODO: table of the three tables, their sizes, and number of rows, quick explanation of why Big Query used

-TODO: Table of Contents
+The data of the above tables are from HTTP requests and websites recorded between January 1st 2023 and Januray 16th 2023.
+To perform the same analysis on a different data range, the table names can be changed in [`config.yaml`](config.yaml).
+Consult the [Configuration section](#configuration) for more information.

 ## Repository overview